nathannorton/hash_verify/README.md

 Using Hash Verify
 ===
 Once installed you will be left with a binary "hash_verify", a config file in /etc/hash_verify/hash_verify.conf. and a cron entry.
 You can change the run time in the cron entry to enable multiple runs a day for example.
 The config file is quite well documented with varius use cases described in there.
+This application has run for a couple of months on both redhat enterprise 5 and 6 without any issues at all.

 Set up Mongo
 ===